ilRenato/Qoolchain/README.md

 ## Attribution

-This repository includes code adapted from the [Original Repository Name](https://github.com/dwavesystems/dwave-preprocessing) under the Apache-2.0 license.
+This repository includes code adapted from the [D-Wave preprocessing toolchain](https://github.com/dwavesystems/dwave-preprocessing) under the Apache-2.0 license.

 The files and folders in the `Benchmark_tests/Dwave_Toolchain` directory are based on work from the Original Repository.
 Changes have been made to the code to make comparisons with this project.
 The only modification required was in the file `Benchmark_tests/Dwave_Toolchain/dwave/preprocessing/composites/fix_variables.py`, to extract the fixed variables (or persistencies) for comparison between those found by Qoolchain and by the Dwave toolchain.